EuroAirport Basel–Mulhouse–Freiburg: Foundation and early years

 Plans for the construction of a joint Swiss–French airport started in the 1930s but were halted by the Second World War.
 Swiss planners identified Basel as one of the four cities for which a main urban airport would be developed and recognized that the existing airfield at Sternenfeld in Birsfelden was too small and, due to the development of the adjacent river port facilities, unsuitable for expansion.
 The suburb of Allschwil was proposed for a new airport, and this would require being constructed across the Franco-Swiss border, leading to talks with French authorities centered on developing a single airport that would serve both countries, enhancing its international airport status.

-In 1946 talks resumed and it was agreed that an airport would be built 4 km north of Blotzheim, France.
-France would provide the land and the Swiss canton of Basel-Stadt would cover the construction costs.
-Basel-Stadt's Grand Council agreed to pay the costs for a provisional airport even before an international treaty was signed (which was not until 1949).
-Construction began on 8 March 1946 and a provisional airport with a 1200 m runway was officially opened on 8 May.

-Between autumn 1951 and spring 1953, the east–west runway was extended to 1600 m and the "Zollfreistrasse" (Route douanière de l'aéroport à Bâle) (customs-free road) was constructed, allowing access from Basel to the departure terminal without passing through French border controls.

 The first enlargement project was approved by referendum in Basel in 1960 and, over the following decades, the terminals and runways were continually extended.
 The north–south runway was extended further to 3900 m in 1972.
 In 1984, an annual total of 1 million passengers was reached.
 In 1987, the trademark name EuroAirport Basel–Mulhouse–Freiburg was introduced.

-In 1992 a total of 2 million passengers used the airport.
-By 1998, this number rose up to 3 million.

 In December 1998, Swissair inaugurated service to Newark using Airbus A310s.
 The main reason it launched the route was that it had heard another carrier was planning to begin flights from Basel to Newark; Swissair wanted to start flying the route before the other airline did.
 The company also hoped to attract people working for the pharmaceutical companies in Basel.
 Crossair, a subsidiary of Swissair, code-shared on the flight.
 The carrier operated a hub at the EuroAirport, from which it flew to 40 regional destinations.